-Usually eligibility criteria are related to the particular services, system components and competences requested.
+Usually, eligibility criteria are related to the particular services, system components and competences requested.
 Expected skills are chosen via the analysis of provided references.
 In addition, a so-called competence matrix is used for the documentation of the agreed responsibilities of all involved project stakeholders and their roles for each work package and responsibility for reaching the expected project results.
 This is also reflected in the invitation of corresponding experts to the deployment desk in Weiz apart from the regular construction team meetings on-site.

 In Table 1 the work plan is shown.
 It includes management aspects, the realisation of construction work and the implementation of the storage.
-In addition, dissemination activities are foreseen after the completion of the work.
+The monitoring was carried out for one whole year from November 2020 until October 2021.
+In addition, several dissemination activities were and will be carried out in the last months of the project.